medius-group/onboarding-docs/3_apa/2_configuration/020_fin_erp_other_010_config.md

 ## Custom fields

-In some cases you might need to use additional fields that are not handled by MediusFlow by default.
+In some cases you might need to use additional fields that are not handled by Medius by default.
 To configure them, follow the instructions on the [Enterprise page on the Success Portal](https://success.mediusflow.com/documentation/administration_guide/administration_pages/company/enterprise/#supplier-invoice-head-custom-fields).

 ## Maximum number of characters in invoice number